ariyayi-dev/max-min-cpp/README.md

-# max-min-cpp
-simple C++ exercise for finding max and min values.
+# Max and Min of Three Numbers

+A simple C++ program that finds the largest and smallest of three numbers using if-else statements.

+## Language
+- C++

+## File
+-max-min-cpp.cpp